It's the length of a bathtub, can feign death and has a defensive spray that smells of rotten fish – meet Britain's largest snake

 What does a grass snake look like?

-They are green in colour, which ranges from lime to deep olive, with a distinctive yellow collar (after which they are also named), faint black stripes and pale bellies that are marked with dark scales unique to the individual.
+Grass snakes are green in colour, ranging from lime to deep olive, with a distinctive yellow collar (after which they are also named), faint black stripes and pale bellies that are marked with dark scales unique to the individual.

 How big is a grass snake?

-The grass snake is the largest snake in the Britain/Credit: Getty
+The grass snake is the longest snake in Britain/Credit: Getty

 Grass snake distribution